INCEPTdk/adaptr/joss_paper/paper.md

 The `adaptr` **R** package facilitates simulation and comparison of adaptive clinical trial designs using Bayesian statistical methods.
-The package supports a flexible number of arms, use of a common control, pre-specified and user-defined outcome- and posterior-generating functions, fixed- and response-adaptive randomisation (RAR), various adaptation rules for arm dropping and stopping, calculation of trial design performance metrics, and visualisation of results.
+The package supports a flexible number of arms, use of a common control arm, pre-specified and user-defined outcome- and posterior probability distribution-generating functions, fixed- and response-adaptive randomisation (RAR), various adaptation rules for arm dropping and stopping, calculation of trial design performance metrics, and visualisation of results.
 Simulations are relatively fast, can run in parallel, and can be reloaded from previous sessions.

 # Statement of need